Affiliations and partners #

-The American Nurses Association (ANA) is the only full-service professional organization representing the interests of the nation’s 3.6 million registered nurses through its constituent and state nurses associations and its organizational affiliates, making ANA the strongest voice for the nursing profession.
+The American Nurses Association is the premier organization representing the interests of the nation’s 4 million registered nurses.

-AFT Nurses and Health Professionals has engaged in several multi-union initiatives on issues of importance to members, including advocating for safe staffing and safe lifting, addressing the growing problem of workplace violence and ensuring that school children have enough nurses to adequately care for their needs.
+AFT Nurses and Health Professionals represents nearly 200,000 health professionals and is he second-largest nurses union in the AFL-CIO.
+AFT has engaged in several multi-union initiatives on issues of importance to members, including advocating for safe staffing and safe lifting, addressing the growing problem of workplace violence and ensuring that school children have enough nurses to adequately care for their needs.

 Widely considered to be the “voice of labor” in our state, the Washington State Labor Council, AFL-CIO, represents and provides services for hundreds of local unions throughout Washington state.